michelled/weavly.org/src/activities/setting-up-the-stage.md

 ---
 ## Description

-In this activity, learners use Weavly’s background editor to set the stage for their story.
-Learners can explore different features to create scenes and change the background.
-Items can be added to the scene, changed in color, and resized to the learner's liking.
-The background editor gives options for sound effects and animation for customization as well.
+In this activity, learners explore Weavly’s world selector to set the stage.
+Different scenes/backgrounds set the scene for stories and adventures:

+* Sketchpad
+* Deep Ocean
+* Space
+* Landmarks
+* Jungle

+The different options available can inspire learners to create plans for adventure in these digital worlds.
+By considering the objects and/or characters, learners can create programs to make their stories come true.
+For example, take the submarine in the Deep Ocean background to reach the treasure chest.

-Here are a few stories that you can use as a starter: <https://www.education.com/game/the-missing-dragon-level-i/>\
+Here are a few stories that you can use as a starter to get learners thinking of adventures: <https://www.education.com/game/the-missing-dragon-level-i/>\
 You can find more books for this activity here: <https://www.education.com/stories/>

 ## Steps

-* Work with the learner to pick a story.
-* Read the story together.
+* Work with the learner to pick a story and read the story together.
-* Engage learner in a conversation about how they want to plan a stage for that story.
+* Engage the learner in a conversation about identifying a beginning, a middle and an end.
-* Open the background editor.
+* Engage the learner in creating a story and start by opening the world selector to pick a background and set the scene.
-* Find items that represent the story’s context in the editor.
+* Find items in the background that can be used to create some context for the story.
-* Make the required modifications to those items.
-* Position the items on the scene.
-* Add behavior and sound to each item and indicate which of them are dynamic and which are static.
+* Repeat with another background to continue or create another story.

 ## Tips

+* Guide learners with a framework of beginning, middle, and end for their stories (i.g. starting at the top of the ocean, dive deeper in search of treasure and find the treasure)
-* Start with a very simple story that has a clear beginning, middle, and end with the least number of characters and gradually build complexity.
+* Start with a very simple story that has a clear beginning, middle, and end with the least number of objects/characters and gradually build complexity (i.e. while diving deeper avoid the jellyfish and sharks on our way to the treasure chest in the Deep Ocean background)
-* You can divide the story into multiple phases.
-As the story progresses, learners can reopen the editor and add, remove, or modify the items on their scene.

 ## Skill Development